arijitdasgupta/BlueTransistor/README.md

 Post an array to `/bulbs` endpoint with each entry on that array corresponding to the `bulbs` array in `config.json`.
  - If one entry in the array is a color object it will be treated as a color command for that bulb.
  - If one entry in the array is also an array of color objects the bulb will start cycling through the colors objects.
- - `stop` will stop cycling between colors.
+ - `stop` will stop any running color changes.
+ - `flow` will make the corresponding bulb smoothly change to random colors.
  - `off` will turn the corresponding bulb off.
  - `unchanged` won't change anything on that bulb.